iramnaaz/hw4-svm/problems.tex.md

 #### the MNIST data (1 point)
-4. (0.5 points) How many images are there in the MNIST data?
+8. (0.5 points) How many images are there in the MNIST data?
 How many images are there of each digit?
 How many different people's handwriting?
 Are the digit images all the same size and orientation?
 What is the color pallate of MNIST (grayscale, black & white, RGB)?

-5. (0.5 points) Look at 50 examples of one of the digits from the MNIST data.
-Show us 3 examples that you think might be challenging to be recognized by a classifier.
-Explain why you think the digits you illustrated in the previous question may be challenging.
+9. (0.5 points) Select one of the digits from the MNIST data.
+Look through the variants of this digit that different people produced.
+Show us 3 examples that you think might be challenging for a classifier to correctly classify.
+Explain why you think they might be challenging.

 #### Designing the experiment (1.5 points)
 We want to find the best kernel and slack cost, **C**, for handwritten digit recognition on MNIST using a support vector machine.
 To do this, we're going to try different kernels from the set {Linear, Polynomial, Radial Basis Function}.
 We will combine each kernel with a variety of **C** values drawn from the set { 10^-2, 10^-1, 10^0, 10, 10^2}.
 This results in 15 variants of the SVM.
 We will now design an experiment to determine the best variant.